 Crawling isn’t an easy job for a baby who’s still developing muscles and coordination.
 It requires both body and mind to accomplish.

 Before your baby can crawl, the neck, shoulders, back, core, and arm muscles must be strong enough.
 These have to support your baby’s weight while maintaining their balance so they don’t tip over.

 Binocular vision is where both eyes work together to focus on the same target so the brain can combine the images.

 Once on the move, your baby develops their memorization and navigation skills.
-Soon you’ll notice they recognize different routes while heading places such as the couch and around the coffee table to their toys.
+Soon, you’ll notice they recognize different routes while heading places, such as the couch and around the coffee table to their toys.

 When your baby begins to crawl, they’ll gradually learn how to get from a sitting position onto all fours.
-It may take some trial and error — a few tumbles to the ground is normal before mastering it.
+It may take some trial and error — a few tumbles to the ground are normal before mastering it.